 How to Play Double Solitaire – Video Tutorial

 Frequently Asked Questions

-What are the Double Solitaire rules if neither player can make any more moves before the foundation piles get completed?
+What if neither player in Double Solitaire can make any more moves before the foundation piles are completed?

-This is to make it super easy to be able to tell who played each card in the foundation pile.
+Players usually prefer to play the game with decks of different colors, as it’s then super easy to tell who played each card in the foundation pile.
+Nevertheless, it’s optional.